lean-dojo/ReProver/README.md

 ```
 3. Prepend the repo's root to the `PYTHONPATH` environment variable.
 4. Set the environment variable `CONTAINER` to `docker` if you'll be using Lean 3 (not required for Lean 4.
 See [here](https://leandojo.readthedocs.io/en/latest/user-guide.html#running-within-docker-important-for-lean-3) for details).
 5. Make sure `wget` and `tar` are available.
 Then, run `python scripts/download_data.py` to download [LeanDojo Benchmark](https://zenodo.org/doi/10.5281/zenodo.8016385) and [LeanDojo Benchmark 4](https://zenodo.org/doi/10.5281/zenodo.8040109).
 They will be saved to `./data`.
+6. Recommended: Generate a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) and set the environment variable `GITHUB_ACCESS_TOKEN` to it.
-6. Use [LeanDojo](https://github.com/lean-dojo/LeanDojo) to trace all repos in the datasets: `python scripts/trace_repos.py`.
+7. Use [LeanDojo](https://github.com/lean-dojo/LeanDojo) to trace all repos in the datasets: `python scripts/trace_repos.py`.
 This step may take some time.
 Please refer to [LeanDojo's documentation](https://leandojo.readthedocs.io/en/latest/) if you encounter any issues.

 ## Premise Selection